vd-wro/VD26/docs/11_other_resources.md

 ## 11.7 Evolution and Improvements Made Within the Versions ViZio

 *Ever wondered where ViZio came from?
-It came from "Viz", part of our name "Vizdrive" and "io", commonly standing for input/output in computer science, which refers to how a computer system communicates with the outside world.*
+It came from "Viz", part of our name "Vizdrive" and "io", commonly standing for input/output in computer science, which refers to how a computer system communicates with the outside world.
+It also happens to sound like “vicio” in Spanish, meaning a strong habit or obsession, and, well, somos unos viciados en la Robótica.*

 | ViZio | ViZio 2.0 | ViZio International |
 |:-----------:|:-----------:|:-----------:|